nim-lang/langserver/README.md

 ## Configuration Options

 - `nim.projectMapping` - configure how `nimsuggest` should be started.
 Here it is sample configuration for `VScode`.
 We don't want `nimlangserver` to start `nimsuggest` for each file and this configuration will allow configuring pair `projectPath`/`fileRegex` so when one of the regexp in the list matches current file then `nimls` will use `root` to start `nimsuggest`.
+In case there are no matches `nimlangserver` will try to guess the most suitable project root.
 - `nim.timeout` - the request timeout in ms after which `nimlangserver` will restart the language server.
 If not specified the default is 2 minutes.
 - `nim.nimsuggestPath` - the path to the `nimsuggest`.
 The default is `"nimsuggest"`.
+- `nim.autoRestart` - auto restart once in case of `nimsuggest` crash.
+Note that the server won't restart if there weren't any successful calls after the last restart.

 ``` json
 {